A Detailed Guide on Upgrading AngularJS to Angular

 On the contrary, Angular is a newer and advanced version and the primary difference is that AngularJS is based on the JavaScript framework and Angular is based on TypeScript.
 Angularjs is no longer actively maintained creating a need for migration from AngularJS to Angular.

-In this article, we explore Angular migration in depth to provide you with expert insights on the what, why, and how of the Angular migration process.
+In this article, we explore Angular migration in depth to provide you with expert insights on the what, why, and how of the Angular migration process, emphasizing the importance of incorporating Angular component directives to ensure a smooth and efficient transition.

 Why Migrate from AngularJS to Angular?